ahnaftahmid39/bare-metal-i2c/README.md

 After making changes to code just do `make allclean` and halt, flash, reset in order.

 ## UART between PC and MCU
 I have also connected pc with mcu using usart2.
 I used `CuteCom` as my serial port monitor.
+Baud rate used = 115200